- Solicitors For Business

-From road cycling trips and training holidays in countries with a milder climate than that of the UK, to challenging mountain biking excursions, cycling trips to Europe and beyond are increasingly common.
-Unfortunately, these activities can result in accidents caused by other people’s negligence.
+From road cycling trips and training holidays in countries with a milder climate than that of the UK, to challenging mountain biking excursions, international cycling trips to Europe and other destinations such as the US, Thailand and India are increasingly common.

-If you have sustained an injury in a cycling accident that occurred while you were abroad and it was caused by somebody else’s negligence, our expert team can help you to make a claim for compensation.
-We have helped many holidaymakers who have sustained injuries while cycling in another country by providing comprehensive and easy-to-understand advice and guidance.
+If you have sustained an injury in a cycling accident abroad and it was caused by somebody else’s negligence, our expert can help you to make a claim internationally.
+We have helped many travellers who have sustained injuries while cycling in another country by providing comprehensive and easy-to-understand advice and guidance.

 What Our Clients Say